 Where to buy:

-Droppers and pipettes are very inexpensive and both of my kids kids have gotten so much use from them!
+Droppers and pipettes are affordable, and my kids have gotten so much use from them!
 Toddlers can practice simple transferring of water and will love squirting water out.
-Older kids can enjoy doing science experiments with droppers and pipettes!
+Older kids can enjoy doing science experiments with droppers and pipettes.

 Where to buy: